Ke'Bryan Hayes Player Props: Pirates vs. Rockies

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .242 with eight doubles, two triples, a home run and 11 walks.
+- Hayes is hitting .254 with nine doubles, two triples, a home run and 13 walks.

+- Hayes will look to extend his five-game hitting streak.
+He's batting .500 in his last games.

-- He has scored in 44.1% of his games this year, with two or more runs scored in 11.8%.
+- He has scored in 44.4% of his games this year, with more than one run scored in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.